-Any family that is facing homelessness.
-This includes: single women, children, couples with children, and single parent families.
+Any household that is facing homelessness.
+Households for this project are defined as: single women, couples with children, couples without children, and single parent families.

 - 24 hour Shelter